 The movement of a body following a circular path is called a circular motion.
 Now, the motion of a body moving with constant speed along a circular path is called Uniform Circular Motion.
 Here, the speed is constant but the velocity changes.

 If a particle is moving in a circle, it must have some acceleration acting towards the centre which is making it move around the centre.
-Since this acceleration is perpendicular to the velocity of particle at every instant, it is only changing the direction of velocity and not magnitude and that’s why the motion is uniform circular motion.
+Since this acceleration is perpendicular to the velocity of a particle at every instant, it is only changing the direction of velocity and not magnitude and that’s why the motion is uniform circular motion.
 We call this acceleration centripetal acceleration (or radial acceleration), and the force acting towards the centre is called centripetal force.

-In case of uniform circular motion, the acceleration is:
+In the case of uniform circular motion, the acceleration is:

 ar = v2r = ω2r

-If the mass of the particle is m, we can say from second law of motion that:
+If the mass of the particle is m, we can say from the second law of motion that:

 F = ma

 This is not a special force, actually force like tension or friction may be a cause of origination of centripetal force.
-When the vehicles turn on the roads, it is the frictional force between tyres and ground which provides the required centripetal force for turning.
+When the vehicles turn on the roads, it is the frictional force between tyres and ground that provides the required centripetal force for turning.

-So if a particle is moving in uniform circular motion:
+So if a particle is moving in a uniform circular motion:

 1) Its speed is constant